 I use a simple Peak Design setup with a strap and a hand strap.
 This allows me to wear the strap when commuting and then take it off while shooting, but this still leaves me with a handgrip.

-I think these are probably some of the best straps for the Nikon Z6 II or Z7 II.
-At least it’s my favorite setup, and I’ve gone through a ton of straps.
+These are probably some of the best straps for the Nikon Z6 II or Z7 II.
+At least it’s my favorite setup, and I’ve gone through many straps.

 Peak Design Slide Lite

 Peak Design has straps of different sizes: Slide Lite and Slide.
 The best one depends on your system’s weight.
-If you have big lenses and a battery grip, you may need a thicker strap.
+You may need a thicker strap if you have big lenses and a battery grip.
 I use prime lenses, so Slide Lite is enough for me.

 - Reconfigure the slide for quick size adjustment